RefurbishedCommodore/Peripherals/Disk Drives/Amiga Internal Drive/Panasonic/Ser.No. 327805/README.md

 # Starting point

-This internal floppy drive from Panasonic was installed in the [Amiga 500 with "special" serial number 1](https://github.com/RefurbishedCommodore/Amiga500/tree/main/Assy%20312510/Artwork%20312513%20REV%206A/Ser.No.%201#readme).
+This internal floppy drive from Panasonic (Model JU-253-033P) was installed in the [Amiga 500 with "special" serial number 1](https://github.com/RefurbishedCommodore/Amiga500/tree/main/Assy%20312510/Artwork%20312513%20REV%206A/Ser.No.%201#readme).
 It doesn´t look too bad, but I can see that there is quite some dust inside it, and also that the SMD capacitor in the front has spilled all of its dielectrum - making the PCB area a bit of a mess.

 It does appear to be ok from a mechanical point of view.
 I can not see any immediate mechanical damage on the drive - neither external or internal (as much of the internal I can see).